obakiner/cpsc5011-01-fq18/README.md

 when you submit code written individually or by a group, you will create another directory identifying the individual or group.
 So expect a lot of directory structure.

+At least for now we will work only in the master branch.
+Having individuals work in branches then merge is just asking for time-consuming and heartbreaking merge conflicts.
+And who needs that?